rovati/agnostic-serverless/project/apache-components/queue/README.md

 `queue:queueName`

 The component supports both consumer and producer endpoints.
+It does not support any type of configuration.